paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     forms.
 The commerce power thus does not authorize the mandate.
 Accord, post, at 4–16 (joint opinion of SCALIA, KENNEDY, THOMAS, and ALITO, JJ., dissenting).
-                     Cite as: 567 U. S. ____ (2012)          31

-                       Opinion of ROBERTS, C. J.

-                                  B
+                                      III.B

        That is not the end of the matter.
 Because the Com- merce Clause does not support the individual mandate, it is necessary to turn to the Government’s second argument: that the mandate may be upheld as within Congress’s enumerated power to “lay and collect Taxes.”

-Art.
-I, §8, cl.
-1.
-       The Government’s tax power argument asks us to view the statute differently than we did in considering its com- merce power theory.
-In making its Commerce Clause argument, the Government defended the mandate as a regulation requiring individuals to purchase health in- surance.
+       The Government’s tax power argument asks us to view the statute differently than we did in considering its commerce power theory.
+In making its Commerce Clause argument, the Government defended the mandate as a regulation requiring individuals to purchase health insurance.
 The Government does not claim that the taxing power allows Congress to issue such a command.
 Instead, the Government asks us to read the mandate not as order- ing individuals to buy insurance, but rather as imposing a tax on those who do not buy that product.

        The text of a statute can sometimes have more than one possible meaning.
 To take a familiar example, a law that reads “no vehicles in the park” might, or might not, ban